 Your swimming pool pump consumes a lot of energy.
 In fact, your pool pump comes in second only to your air conditioner as a big energy user.
 Furthermore, pool pumps run year-round, making the total amount of energy consumed very high.
 However, taking a few simple steps can save you money on your electric bill every month.
-The pool experts from San Diego Pools, one of the top-tier pool companies San Diego homeowners can trust for high-quality construction and outstanding service, offer these tips to help you save money on your electric bill every month.
+The pool experts from San Diego Pools, one of the top-tier swimming pool builders, San Diego homeowners can trust for high-quality construction and outstanding service, offer these tips to help you save money on your electric bill every month.

 The larger your pool pump, the greater the monthly cost.
 Using the smallest pump that’s appropriate for the size of your pool can save you money.
 Also, reduce the amount of time you run the pump.
 Start with less than six hours, increasing the time by thirty minutes until you find the minimum amount of time it takes to clear the water.
 Several short pumping cycles throughout the day can be more efficient than running the pump once a day for a longer period.